Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 He enlisted as Private 54198 on 12 April 1918 into New South Wales, Reinforcement 6.
 He gave his next of kin as his wife Mrs B A Greethead of "Shirley", Glenmore Street, Naremburn, New South Wales.
 She was living with his parents.

 His unit 33rd Battalion embarked from Sydney, New South Wales on board Fieldmarshall on 19 June 1918.1 William enlisted on 29 April 1918 in Liverpool, New South Wales.
 On 19 June 1918 he embarked from Sydney aboard SS Field Marshal with 6th New South Wales reinforcements.
-His name appears on the Australian War Memorial panel 122.2 He died on 16 October 1918 in England aged 32 of sickness.1,2 He was buried in October 1918 in Arno's Vale Cemetery, Grave no 712, Bristol, Somerset, England.1,2
+His name appears on the Australian War Memorial panel 122.2 He died on 16 October 1918 aged 32 of sickness.1,2,4 William was commemorated on the War Memorial - Australian Forces Cemetery, Arnos Vale in Bristol although his name is spelt Private William Greathead.5 He was buried in October 1918 in Arno's Vale Cemetery, Bristol, Somerset, England, in Grave no 712.1,2,6 The will of William was proved on 20 May 1919 letters of administration with will was granted to the Public Trustee.
+His estate was sworn at £671 17s 0d.4

 Children of William Arthur Greethead and Bessie Annie Hatton